 Working from home gives you a lot of freedom.
-You have the freedom to work from anywhere, whether that's from a coffee shop, coworking space, friend's house, or a beach.
-Depending on your role, you have the freedom to set your hours and manage your day-to-day.
+You have the freedom to work from anywhere, and depending on your role, you have the freedom to set your hours and manage your day-to-day.

 However, this freedom means you need to create some sort of structure for your day.
 You have to be resourceful and proactive, especially if your teammates aren't nearby to answer questions that need responses at the moment.
 Plus, you have to self-motivate and keep yourself on track for project deadlines or those non-stop email replies.
 Sometimes this can be the biggest hurdle when you spend your days solo.

 So, how do you motivate yourself when you're on your own and work from home?
 We have some tips.

 Want to stay on track for a deadline?
 Or do you want to cowork with a fellow remote friend soon?
 Set a few expectations for the week, so you're not overwhelmed with everything down the line.

 Something as small as setting the hours you'll be online and knowing what hallmarks you'll reach for a project can help you mentally organize and balance your work.
 Even setting a few fun goals, like signing up for a mid-afternoon workout class or meeting up with a friend for coffee one morning can break up your week and keep you mentally engaged.
 You'll feel better and have a better balance of work and fun things to look forward to.

 Working solo all day long can make one feel isolated which can compound stress or anxiety, especially if your commute is just from your bed to your kitchen table.
 Try changing up your environment or just leaving the house to get out of your own head a bit.

 Just getting dressed for the outside world can stimulate excitement for the day – it's why most workers who post up at home will often put on jeans or get ready before they sign on.